Skip to content

 Exposing services safely

-A few of these services need to be reachable from outside my network — Immich so I can upload photos from my phone, Vaultwarden so it syncs across devices, Uptime Kuma so I can check things from anywhere.
+A few of these services need to be reachable from outside my network - Immich so I can upload photos from my phone, Vaultwarden so it syncs across devices, n8n so Telegram webhooks can reach it.

 The thing I didn’t want to do was open ports on my home router directly.
-So I built it like this:
+So I built a two-track approach depending on the service:

-1. A small VPS on the public internet runs Nginx as a reverse proxy.
+1. A small VPS on IONOS runs Nginx as a reverse proxy.

-2. The VPS is connected to my homelab over a WireGuard tunnel.
+2. The VPS is connected back to my homelab over a WireGuard tunnel - the homelab end runs in a dedicated LXC container.

-3. Public traffic hits the VPS, gets proxied down the tunnel to the relevant LXC container, and the response comes back the same way.
+4. Public traffic hits the VPS, Nginx proxies it down the tunnel to the relevant container, and the response comes back the same way.

-My home IP is never exposed.
-If the VPS ever gets compromised, the blast radius is one small Ubuntu machine, not the entire homelab behind my router.
+Either way: my home IP is never exposed.
+If the VPS ever gets compromised, the blast radius is one small Ubuntu machine and not the entire homelab behind my router.

 For internal admin access (SSH, Proxmox web UI, service dashboards) I use Tailscale - no public exposure needed at all.